US stresses allied cooperation in face of N Korea threats | Law-Order

 Nuclear talks between the US and North Korea have stalled since 2019 because of disagreements over an easing of crippling US-led sanctions in exchange for North Korean disarmament steps, which underscored Kim's unwillingness to give away an arsenal he sees as his strongest guarantee of survival.

-Kim's government has so far rejected the Biden administration's offers of open-ended talks, and is clearly intent on converting the dormant denuclearisation negotiations into a mutual arms-reduction process, experts say.
+Kim's government has so far rejected the Biden administration's offers of open-ended talks, and is intent on converting the dormant denuclearization negotiations into a mutual arms-reduction process, experts say.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)